Johanna Rosaly: Teenage years

-She moved to Cancún, Mexico and there Rosaly started taking singing lessons when she became a teenager.
-Then, she participated on stage in zarzuelas such as El Caserío (The Country House), and Black el Payaso (Black the Clown); operettas, such as La duquesa del Bal Tabarin (The duchess of the Bal Tavern), and musicals performed in English, such as My Fair Lady and The Sound of Music.
-The latter, allowed her to perform on stage with another Puerto Rican acting legend, Camille Carrión.
+Rosaly started taking singing lessons when she became a teenager.
+Then, she participated on stage in Spanish zarzuelas such as “El Caserío”, and “Black el Payaso”; operettas, such as “La duquesa del Bal Tabarin”, and musicals performed in English, such as “My Fair Lady”, “The Sound of Music” and “I Do, I Do”.

-In 1966, already in her early years in college, she made her TV debut in the telenovela El Retrato de Angela (Angela's Portrait), broadcast by Telemundo.
+In 1966, already in her early years in college, she made her TV debut in the telenovela El Retrato de Angela, broadcast by Telemundo.
 In this soap opera, she played a mute girl.
-Later, she married her first husband, Puerto Rican film director José Gilberto Molinari.
-They procreated 2 sons and a daughter.
-Alfonsina Molinari is Johanna's daughter and she is an actress and an opera singer.

 Singing career

-During the 1970s, Johanna Rosaly had a short but notable career as a singer, and she signed with the Velvet Records label, and began touring all over Latin America, to promote her two albums under that label.
-She also attained considerable fame in Spain.
-Later, she would sign with CBS International label, now Sony Discos, and recorded two more albums for them.
+During the late 1970s and early 80s, Johanna Rosaly had a short but notable career as a singer.
+In 1978 she signed with the Venezuelan Velvet Records label, and began touring all over Latin America, to promote her two albums under that label and following the popularity of the soap operas she had starred in.

+In 1980 she would sign with CBS International label, now Sony Discos, and recorded two more albums for them, doing shows in many US cities with high Hispanic populations.

 Television acting career

 Rosaly performed in 15 soap operas altogether from 1966 - 1980.
-However, the leading roles she is mostly remembered for were, 1973's El Hijo de Angela María (The Son of Angela Marie), alongside Rolando Barral, Mona Marti, Ángela Meyer, and Lucy Boscana, among others.
-This performance led her to carry out the same leading role, Marisela Perdomo, in the film based on the telenovela, in Mexico, opposite Iranian-Mexican actress Irán Eory, and her crossover as a singer and actress was, 1978's Cristina Bazán, opposite José Luis Rodríguez "El Puma", and alongside Alba Nydia Díaz, Esther Sandoval, and Adamari López, at the early age of 6, among others.
+However, the leading roles she is mostly remembered for were, 1973's El Hijo de Angela María, alongside Rolando Barral, Mona Marti, Ángela Meyer, and Lucy Boscana, among others.
+This performance led her to carry out the same leading role, Marisela Perdomo, in the film based on the telenovela, in Mexico, opposite Iranian-Mexican actress Irán Eory.

-In 1979 moved from WKAQ-TV Telemundo Puerto Rico to WAPA-TV.
-There, she performed the leading role in the 1980 soap operas: Vida, (Life), & Amame, (Love Me), opposite Andrés García, for which she sang the theme songs "Yo Soy un Barco" (I'm a Ship), and "Amándote" (Loving You), respectively.
-By 1980, rumors of a romance with world boxing champion Wilfredo Gómez ran across Puerto Rico.
+Her crossover as a singer/actress was in 1978's Cristina Bazán, opposite José Luis Rodríguez "El Puma", and alongside Alba Nydia Díaz, Esther Sandoval, and Adamari López, at the early age of 6, among others.